Hdavis73/Hdavis73/README.md

-- 🔭 I’m currently working on **a recipe website using Node.JS that will display recipes from Spoonaculars API, add ingredients for the chosen recipe to a shopping list, and have ways for users to interact with recipes (save, search similar, etc), and mock signIn/signUp project to practice using MongoDB Atlas**
+- 🔭 I’m currently working on **a recipe website using Node.JS that will display recipes from Spoonaculars API, add ingredients for the chosen recipe to a shopping list, and have ways for users to interact with recipes (save, search similar, etc), and a mock signIn/signUp project to practice using MongoDB Atlas**

 - 🌱 I’m currently learning **React and Sass**